joelparkerhenderson/ooda-loop/README.md

 The OODA loop is the cycle of observe, orient, decide, act.
 The approach explains how agility can overcome raw power.

-Compare it to the plan–do–check–act (PDCA) cycle or Shewhart cycle.
+<b>Observe</b>: gather information about the environment, the adversary, the
+decision-maker, the context, etc.

+<b>Orient</b>: evaluate the threat, make logical connections, decide on focus,
+and get inside the mind of the adversary so strategies can be oriented against the adversary's capabilties.

+<b>Decide</b>: choose a course of action to pursue, balancing the need to make
+rapid decisions and the need to make careful choices.

+<b>Act</b>: Execute quickly and immediately, then return to the Observe step, in
+order to analyze the changes, including the adversary's reactions.

+## OODA loop: the recurring cycle of interacting loops

-The loop states that decision-making occurs in a recurring cycle of observe–orient–decide–act.
+The OODA loop states that decision-making occurs in a recurring cycle of observe–orient–decide–act.
 An entity (whether an individual or an organization) that can process this cycle quickly, observing and reacting to unfolding events more rapidly than an opponent, can thereby "get inside" the opponent's decision cycle and thus gain advantages.

-The OODA loop was developed by military strategist John Boyd, to explain how to direct one's energies to defeat an adversary and survive.
+The OODA loop explains how to direct one's energies to defeat an adversary and survive.
 Boyd emphasized that "the loop" is actually a set of interacting loops that are to be kept in continuous operation during combat.
 Boyd also indicated that the phase of the battle has an important bearing on the ideal allocation of one's energies.

 Boyd's views on the OODA loop are much deeper, richer, and more comprehensive than the common interpretation of the "rapid OODA loop" idea.
 Boyd's ideas